projnanda/projnanda/README.md

 ## What is Project NANDA?

-**​​​Project NANDA** (Networked AI Agents in Decentralized Architecture) which originated at MIT aims to dismantle the four critical choke points within this ecosystem's infrastructure by focusing on consensus driven innovation: 'DNS', 'CA', 'Orchestration', and 'Attestation'.
+**â€‹â€‹â€‹Project NANDA** (Networked AI Agents in Decentralized Architecture) which originated at MIT aims to dismantle the four critical choke points within this ecosystem's infrastructure by focusing on consensus driven innovation: 'DNS', 'CA', 'Orchestration', and 'Attestation'.

-**​​​Project NANDA** is pioneering the foundational infrastructure for the Internet of AI Agents — enabling autonomous systems to interact, transact, and collaborate seamlessly.
+**â€‹â€‹â€‹Project NANDA** is pioneering the foundational infrastructure for the Internet of AI Agents â€” enabling autonomous systems to interact, transact, and collaborate seamlessly.

-​​​**​​​Project NANDA**  employs a three-pronged approach:
+â€‹â€‹â€‹**â€‹â€‹â€‹Project NANDA**  employs a three-pronged approach:

   (i) Technology: Building technology, standards, and reference implementations through a collective of top minds.